WordPress/openverse/documentation/projects/proposals/project_improvement/20230913-project_proposal_project_improvements.md

-The boards are primarily an internal tool for maintainers and to some extent, an external tools for contributors (to find potential inroads to contribute) and managers (to gauge activity and progress).
+The boards are primarily an internal tool for maintainers and to some extent, an external tools for contributors (to find potential inroads to contribute) and project leadership (to gauge activity and progress).

 ### Expectation for maintainers

 - Knowing what issues everyone, including themselves, is working on at a given time.
-- Having a clear idea of what issues needs to be worked on after the current issues on hand are resolved.
+- Having a clear idea of what issues need to be worked on after the current issues on hand are resolved.
 - Being able to find critical or high priority issues that haven't been addressed.
 - Knowing the status of their own PRs.
-- Identifying PRs that need reviews to be merged.
+- Identifying PRs that require additional reviews.

 ### Expectation for contributors